 “Oklahoma is the hub of the Bible Belt.
-The only Southern most of our neighbors understand is Baptist.
+The only Southern that most of our neighbors understand is Southern Baptists.
 What we came to tell you is you got a problem with the well.”

 “What kind of problem?”

-“The spot you are drilling on is hallowed, an old Indian burial ground.”
+“The spot you're drilling on is hallowed, an old Indian burial ground.”

 “Are you sure?
 I never found anything in the literature.
 How do you know?”